MarshalOfficial/lightweight-dynamic-concept/readme.md

 # Scenario

-The Back-end will response to front-end some metadata that consist of menus, front-end will populate and hold menus metadata, then shown the menus to the user, each menu will be for an object of an action or report, when user click on an action menu, front-end will dynamically generate a form with inputs and button that metadata said for this action, or when
+The Back-end will response to front-end some metadata that consist of menus, front-end will populate and hold menus metadata, then shown the menus to the user, each menu will be for an object of an action or report, when user click on an action menu, front-end will dynamically generate a form with inputs and button that metadata said for this action, or when user click on a report menu, front-end dynamically generate report page in row and column base
 There are two types of synchronization and they can complement each other:

 - The workspace synchronization will sync all your files, folders and settings automatically.
 This will allow you to fetch your workspace on any other device.